wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-annotations.rst

   // Metadata will be added to the instruction.
-  // The Type parameter must be a pointer type. void DTransAnnotator::createDTransTypeAnnotation(Instruction *I, llvm::Type *Ty)
+  // The Type parameter must be a pointer type. void DTransAnnotator::createDTransTypeAnnotation(
+      Instruction *I,
+      llvm::Type *Ty);

 The format of the generated metadata is simply a null value for the pointer type.
 This enables the type information in the metadata to stay up-to-date when a DTrans transformation pass remaps the type to a new type.

 .. code-block:: llvm